Nepal Special: A 14-Day Experiential Journey Through Culture, Mountains, and Wildlife

 • Ethical wildlife experiences in Chitwan, including an elephant bush walk.

-• Engage in a Nepali musical night led by a women’s group in Bandipur.
+• Engage in a Nepali musical evening led by a women’s group in Bandipur.

 • Breathtaking sunrises from Nagarkot and Australian Camp.